Manifestor-cc/usage-guide/docs/extras/dismissing_a_false_positive_in_windows_defender.md

 Just to make sure everything will work.

 ### Congrats!
-If you’ve followed all of the steps correctly, you should now have prevented Windows Defender from removing the detected file.
+If you've followed all of the steps correctly, you should now have prevented Windows Defender from removing the detected file.